The Manifesto addresses two issues:

 Klaus Hänsch, 18th President of the European Parliament, Member of the Presidium of the European Convention, Honorary Doctor of the Universities of Loughborough, UK and Duisburg, Germany

-Tamara Hervey, LLB PhD FAcSS PFHEA MFPH is Jean Monnet Professor of European Union Law at the University of Sheffield, UK.
+Tamara Hervey, LLB PhD FAcSS PFHEA MFPH is Jean Monnet Professor of European Union Law at The City Law School, City University of London.
 A ‘founding mother’ of European Union health law, she has been working in the field since the 1990s, including with many academics and health policy sector actors across the EU and beyond.
 She has published over 100 books, articles, comments and notes on the subject.

 Dorli Kahr-Gottlieb, MA, Secretary General of the European Health Forum Gastein (EHFG), responsible for the overall management and the joint development of the association with the team, EHFG Board and Advisory Committee members and national & international partners.
 She holds a degree in Intercultural Competencies and has been engaged in intercultural projects and culture & health trainings.
 Dorli is a member of the Sciana Health Leaders Network.

 Ilona Kickbusch, Prof, is the Founding Director of the Global Health Centre at the Graduate Institute for International and Development Studies in Geneva.
 Professor Kickbusch’s key interests relate to the political determinants of health, health in all policies and global health.
 She established the Global Health Centre at the Graduate Institute and in this context advises countries on their global health strategies and trains health specialists and diplomats in global health diplomacy.
 She is a member of the Global Preparedness Monitoring Board and is co-chair of UHC 2030.
 She acts as Council Chair to the World Health Summit in Berlin and is a board member of the European Health Forum Gastein.